 If you have someone in your family with the skills and confidence to compete, registration is open to the public and starts at 1pm.
 Learn more.

-Another thrilling competition to watch — or participate in — comes late in the season, on April 1, when Buttermilk hosts the annual Banked Slalom snowboarding event.
-Bring the whole family and watch competitors race against the pros or within their age group on a challenging banked slalom course down the front face of Buttermilk Mountain.
+Another thrilling competition to watch — or participate in — comes late in the season, on March 25, when Snowmass hosts the annual Banked Slalom snowboarding event.
+Bring the whole family and watch competitors race against the pros or within their age group on a challenging banked slalom course under the Sheer Bliss lift at Snowmass.

 Learn more about registration, spectator information and times.